Justin Bieber’s ‘Changes’: Wifed-Up and No Longer the Swingin’ Dick

 The Canadian pop superstar’s fifth studio album sounds a lot like the man he’s become, writes Tarpley Hitt.

-It makes sense that Justin Bieber’s new album, Changes, would come out on Valentine’s Day—another cultural institution contrived by savvy studio marketers, riddled with maxims about love, vaguely Christian, pretty corny, but also sweet and nice, if you're into flowers and candy.
+It makes sense that Justin Bieber’s new album, Changes, would come out on Valentine’s Day—another cultural institution contrived by savvy studio marketers, riddled with maxims about love, vaguely Christian, pretty corny, but also sweet and nice, if you like flowers and candy.
 The 17-track album, Bieber’s first release in five years, sounds a lot like the figure he’s become: subdued, happy, married.

 We last heard from Bieber in 2015, with the apologetic playboy dance-pop of Purpose.
 That album—which emerged from his unraveling relationship with Selena Gomez and a series of legal scrapes, including but not limited to a vandalism arrest in Brazil, a D.U.I., and an egg-throwing incident—felt monumental and statement-making, packed with alt-EDM bangers and hints of tropical house.
 For a months-long stretch that year, it was impossible to go anywhere without hearing snippets of “What Do You Mean?,” “Sorry,” or “Where Are Ü Now,” and I didn’t mind.
 There were softer, acoustic tracks on Purpose, like “Love Yourself,” but its strengths came from the undercurrent of remorse under its playful pop beats (a motif producer A.G.
 Cooke later made explicit in his dark, retro remix “Whaaat 85”).